rcjackson/pydda-feedstock/README.md

 Summary: Pythonic Direct Data Assimilation

-PyDDA is a purely Pythonic package for developing wind retrievals.
+PyDDA is a Pythonic package for developing wind retrievals.
 It uses the variational technique for assmilating together winds derived from radars and models.